sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 where *X̄* is the mean of the observations, and the *a*\ :sub:`i` values are an introductory text.

-Because it’s a little hard to explain the maths behind the *W* statistic, a better idea is to give a broad brush description of how it behaves.
-Unlike most … mumble, mumble … something complicated that is a bit beyond the scope of of the test statistics that we’ll encounter in this book, it’s actually *small* values of *W* that indicate departure from normality.
+Because it is a little hard to explain the maths behind the *W* statistic, a better idea is to give a broad brush description of how it behaves.
+Unlike most … mumble, mumble … something complicated that is a bit beyond the scope of of the test statistics that we will encounter in this book, it is actually *small* values of *W* that indicate departure from normality.
 The *W* statistic has a maximum value of 1, which occurs when the data look “perfectly normal”.
 The smaller the value of *W* the less normal the data are.
 However, the sampling distribution for *W*, which is not one of the standard ones that I discussed in chapter :doc:`../Ch07/Ch07_Probability` and is in fact a complete pain in the arse to work with, does depend on the sample size *N*.
-To give you a feel for what these sampling distributions look like, I’ve plotted three of them in :numref:`fig-swdist`.
-Notice that, as the sample size starts to get large, the sampling distribution becomes very tightly clumped up near *W* = 1, and as a consequence, for larger samples *W* doesn’t have to be very much smaller than 1 in order for the test to be significant.
+To give you a feel for what these sampling distributions look like, I have plotted three of them in :numref:`fig-swdist`.
+Notice that, as the sample size starts to get large, the sampling distribution becomes very tightly clumped up near *W* = 1, and as a consequence, for larger samples *W* does not have to be very much smaller than 1 in order for the test to be significant.

 .. ----------------------------------------------------------------------------